open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ### Specific cardinality limits

+The SDKs that support cardinality limits MUST support the configuration and enforcement of the following limits.

-There is only one configurable limit: the number of timeseries per instrument, with recommended default value 2000.
+- The number of timeseries per instrument, with a RECOMMENDED default value 2000.

+All SDKs MUST NOT support the configuration or enforcement of any limit not listed above.

-SDKs SHOULD NOT support unlimited cardinality.
+SDKs SHOULD NOT support the configuration of unlimited limits.
 There is no unset value for this configurable limit.
 Users that wish to configure "unlimited" cardinality should instead configure a very large limit.